Leader Academic Workshops

 Leader Academic Presents Two Workshop Tracks:

-Although professors have excellent training in their disciplinary methods and may know more about their own research area than anyone on the planet, they are often not prepared for the multiple demands that the academic workplace makes on their time.
-Rena offers workshops that help professors to successfully manage challenges such as supervise staff, fitting writing into busy teaching semesters, working with difficult colleagues, negotiating effectively, coping with biases toward members of historically underrepresented groups, and building networks of support.
-Leader Academic offers workshops for all academics and specializes in programs that address the specific challenges of women professors.
+Although faculty members have excellent training in their disciplinary methods and may know more about their own research area than anyone on the planet, they are often not prepared for the multiple demands of the academic workplace.
+Rena offers workshops that help professors to successfully manage challenges such as supervising staff, fitting writing into busy teaching semesters, working with difficult colleagues, negotiating effectively, coping with biases toward members of historically underrepresented groups, and building networks of support.
+As faculty members move into academic leadership roles ranging from department chair to dean, they are deeply appreciative of professional development opportunties that provide the tools to realize their personal and organizational goals.
+Leader Academic offers workshops for all academics and specializes in programs that address the specific challenges of women professors and administrative leaders.

 Although there have been positive changes in medical culture as the number of women entering medicine has increased, there are still vast differences by speciality.
 Even in primary care, where numbers are more on par, women physicians still must contend with the effects of conscious and unconscious biases.
 In the university environment, physicians face greater demands on their time than their non-clinical counterparts.
 When on-service, every minute of the day (and much of the night) is spoken for, and the clinical work often spills over into time officially devoted to research.
 Women physicians often struggle to combine demanding careers with the kind of personal and family lives that they long for.
 Leader Academic workshops provide resources, support, and training to help women physicians deal with these difficult issues.